kevinchau/kc/_posts/blog/2015-01-02-bye-svbtle-hello-jekyll-divshot.md

 Naturally - I work at [Divshot](https://divshot.com), so it was wise for me to dogfood.
 Not to mention I don't have to pay for the awesome services that we make (humble brag).
 But the key features that I'm using Divshot and not Wordpress/Ghost is because I wanted a CDN, and a staging environment.

+However, the most important thing was having the ability to easily set redirects.
+I wanted my old links 301'd to the new site and it was really easy doing that using [Superstatic](http://superstatic.org), which is what Divshot is built on.

 I spent the last few months designing and coding this site off and on in my free time.
 It uses Bootstrap with very minimal JQuery.
 It's fast, responsive, and most importantly - we already use Jekyll at Divshot.
 It was something I could expand my knowledge on and practice web design in my free time.

 ![Screenshot](../images/blog/site.png)